Atle Berge

 Atle Berge (born 1952) is a Norwegian businessman.
 Though a Norwegian citizen by birth, Berge lives in Russia, where he has longstanding business interests and maintains a pro-Kremlin stance on geopolitical issues.
 He is the main funder of the pro-Russian party Fred og Rettferdighet in Norway.
-He supports Vladimir Putin and the Russian invasion of Ukraine.
+He supports the Russian invasion of Ukraine.
 He was once arrested by FSB, suspected of being a Norwegian spy.

 Business activities

 Berge built his fortune through the family-owned concrete company Ølen Betong Gruppen, which expanded into Murmansk, Russia, in 2008.
 The company established a concrete factory there as part of its international ambitions.
 However, in the years following Russia's escalation of hostilities in Ukraine, Ølen Betong Gruppen officially withdrew from its Russian operations.

 Despite this, Berge personally retained his business interests in the country.
 In 2023, he took over full ownership of the Murmansk factory through a separate company under his direct control, effectively continuing operations independently of the Norwegian parent firm.
 Berge now serves as director of the Murmansk-based business, managing its activities from within Russia, where he has stated he both lives and works.

 He states that he lives "like a count" in Russia.
 Berge has said that he is in the process of acquiring Russian citizenship and expects to get a Russian passport "in a while."

 Despite the sanctions against Russia, Berge says that he transfers money from Russia to Norway, and that he has a method for circumventing the sanctions regime.